 Two main strategies are the ore+grain strategy that focuses on cities and development cards and brick+wood that focuses on many settlements and the longest road.
 Going for a certain strategy does not mean you neglect everything else – it only means you focus a bit more on one aspect.
 You are still gonna need all the resources one way ore another.

 Ore and grain are the most valuable late game resources.
 Have a plan how to obtain them, if you don’t go for ore/grain strategy.
-Ports are a good way of doing this.
+Ports are a good way of doing this and are super powerful, especially in the late game.

 Consider order of action of initial placing.
 If you know there are players to settle behind you, there is no point in building a road towards a premium spot (you just waste a road).
 Contemplate expanding towards a less-than-premium spot (that you expect to remain open) or a port instead.

 Diversify your numbers.
-8’s and 6’s are great tiles, but if that’s all you got you are gonna struggle.
-Other number will be thrown too.
+8’s and 6’s are great tiles, but if that’s all you got, you are going to struggle.
+Other number will be thrown a lot, too.
+You’re better off covering as many numbers possible (except the very rarest), so you get resources all the time.

 Don’t place your settlements too close to others or yourself’s (unless you are the one to place the last village) or you face the danger of being boxed in – having no place to expand.
 Placing your two settlements far away from each other is fine – but it will be harder to achieve the longest road this way.